Edward Pochin

-Sir Edward Eric Pochin CBE FRCP (22 September 1909 – 29 January 1990) was a British physician, a specialist in the dangers of ionizing radiation.
+Sir Edward Eric Pochin CBE FRCP (22 September 1909 – 29 January 1990) was a British physician.
+He was specialist in the dangers of ionizing radiation.
+From 1946 to 1974, he directed the Medical Research Council's department of clinical research.

+Biography

-He attended St.John's College, Oxford, and qualified in medicine at University College Hospital, London, in 1935.
+Born 22 September 1909, Pochin attended St John's College, Oxford, and qualified in medicine at University College Hospital (UCL), London, in 1935.